splineops/splineops/docs/user-guide/02_resize.rst

 Least-Squares Projection
 ------------------------

-Least-squares projection provides an optimal approximation of a function.
+*For applications where quality is paramount.
+Produces optimal approximations in a spline space, minimizing aliasing and reconstruction error.*

 Instead of direct interpolation, the least-squares approach seeks to find the function :math:`s(x)` in a spline space :math:`V_n` that best approximates a given function :math:`f(x)` in the sense of

 .. math::